Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: On the Origin of MIRONG sources

-We identify MIRONG hosts located within a range of SFR and total stellar mass of TDE hosts using the matching methodology of \citet{2017ApJ...850...22L} and \citet{2021ApJ...907L..21D} but with a 15\% tolerance window.
-The top left panel of Figure \ref{fig:fig3} shows the results of this matching and Table \ref{tab:tab1} summarizes our findings.
-We locate 9 MIRONG with matching properties to TDE hosts, corresponding to 8.7\% of MIRONG in our sample.
-As such, the overall MIRONG population does not appear to mirror the TDE host population.
-For comparison, AGN and galaxies matched to TDE hosts in this plane represent 13.6\% and 8.8\%, respectively.
-We note that one of the MIRONG identified through this analysis, VT 1548 \citep{2022ApJ...929..184S}, is a previously-observed nuclear radio flare.
-This object is a promising candidate for further study and has been interpreted as either a TDE or an extreme flare of an AGN, in both cases obscured by a dusty torus.
+We identify MIRONG hosts located within a range of SFR and total stellar mass of CL AGN hosts using the matching methodology of \citet{2017ApJ...850...22L} and \citet{2021ApJ...907L..21D}, but with a 10\% tolerance window (corresponding to $0.21$ in $\log $ SFR and $0.07$ in $\log \ M_\ast$).
+As is customary, for this matching procedure and others that follow, tolerances are chosen to be consistent with the mean separation of sources in the plane of comparison.
+Table \ref{tab:tab1} summarizes our findings.
+We locate 18 MIRONG with matching properties to CL AGN hosts (including recovering the 3 duplicates), corresponding to 17.5\% of MIRONG in our sample.

-We perform the same matching for CL AGN hosts and find 41 MIRONG with similar host properties in the SFR - $M_\ast$ plane, corresponding to 39.8\% of the total MIRONG population\footnote{Although the CL AGN sample consists of 15 objects with SFR and $M_\ast$ measurements, in comparison to 12 TDEs, performing the matching analysis while excluding 3 CL AGN at random does not reduce the number of matches significantly to yield anything similar to the 9\% found for TDEs.}.
-This includes the 3 CL AGN contained in the MIRONG sample.
-These results can be seen in the right panel of Figure \ref{fig:fig3} and in Table \ref{tab:tab1}.
-We note that the matched CL AGN and TDE samples have 4 events in common.
-This is not surprising given that both populations have a strong preference for green-valley galaxies \citep{2021ApJ...907L..21D}.
-These 4 events are shown in purple in both panels of Figure \ref{fig:fig3}.
-Of the 41 MIRONG with similar host properties to CL AGN, 21 are classified as AGN in the catalog (44.2\%; see Section \ref{sec:methods} for details on AGN classification).
-For comparison, the relative percentages of AGN and galaxies near CL AGN hosts are 34.0\% and 28.1\%, respectively.
-This implies that the MIRONG population more closely resembles the CL AGN host population than a typical AGN.
-This is as one might expect, given that MIRONG are selected such that they need to be associated with a luminous and highly variable nuclear source.
+Of the 18 MIRONG with similar host properties to CL AGN, 10 are classified as AGN in the catalog (19.2\%; see Section \ref{sec:methods} for details on AGN classification).
+For comparison, the relative percentages of AGN and galaxies near CL AGN hosts are 18.0\% and 14.7\%, respectively.
+This implies that the MIRONG population is about as likely to resemble a CL AGN host as a typical AGN.
+This is perhaps unexpected, given that MIRONG are selected such that they need to be associated with a highly variable nuclear source.
+Even though MIRONG do not stand out from AGN in this regard, we consider host galaxy S\'ersic index as a means of distinguishing between typical AGN and highly variable (HV) AGN (including CL AGN) in the next section.